OpenCodeyard/ocyclient/README.md

 # OCY Client

 This repo contains source code for the official Flutter Client of Open CodeYard

+A higly configurable community website template built using Flutter

 <!-- TABLE OF CONTENTS -->
 <details>